-If I were a psychologist, this booklet might be about the neuro-fundamentals of charm.
+If I were a psychologist, this essay might be about the neuro-fundamentals of charm.
 Brainy stuff.
 If I were a philosopher, I might write a treatise about the “concept” of charm.
 Different kind of brainy stuff.

 But I’m a rhetorician, so I look at the world through rhetor-colored glasses.
 Let me define my terms.

 “Rhetoric,” the word, has a bad reputation nowadays but for a good reason.
 Few people know what it is.
 Media refer to politicians’ “empty rhetoric.”
 You might hear someone’s argument called “mere rhetoric.”
 But this much-maligned term is actually one of the oldest academic disciplines with origins dating back to some of the oldest Mesopotamian civilizations.
 That’s old.

 Aristotle defined rhetoric as:

 The faculty of observing, in any given case, the available means of persuasion.”

 Modern scholars differ on the scope of rhetoric, but for this essay, I’m sticking with Ari.
 A “rhetor” is someone who engages in rhetoric, acting consciously and ethically in applying the art.
 Now, back to the subject at hand…